-Data center commissioning consists of electrical and mechanical checks to ensure a data center will fulfill the role for which it is destined.
+Data center commissioning consists of electrical and mechanical checks to ensure a data center will fulfill its destined role.

-Like product and service testing, in general, the commissioning process for a data center is an essential part of guaranteeing reliability, performance, and user satisfaction in the final deliverable.
+Like product and service testing, the commissioning process for a data center is an essential part of guaranteeing reliability, performance, and user satisfaction in the final deliverable.

-As such, good commissioning relies on adequate allocations of time and money, and on conditions that truly reflect how the deliverable should work every day, once in production.
+Good commissioning relies on adequate time and money allocations and conditions that truly reflect how the deliverable should work every day, once in production.
 Skimping in either area already opens the door to commissioning mistakes.

 Mistake 1.
 Not Resisting Budget Cuts

 There is often pressure to deliver faster and at lower costs.

 When commissioning follows design and construction, as is often the case in traditional approaches, it is at most risk of being squeezed or curtailed

 However, short-term gains often mean longer-term problems and outages.
 There is seldom any justification for arbitrarily reducing the commissioning time and resources allocated in the original project planning.

 Mistake 2.
 Considering Commissioning to Be a ‘Bolt-On’

 ‘Bolt-on’ too easily leads to ‘bolt-off’.
 And the failure to integrate commissioning into the overall process from early on can lead to divergence at the end between what is actually checked, and what should be checked.